Skip to content

 3. A blank window will appear.
 Wait for it to close automatically.
 The Store will then open.

 If the store still fails, use the official Windows Update Troubleshooter.
-This tool scans for issues with system services like BITS that manage background downloads.
+This tool scans for issues with system services, like BITS (Background Intelligent Transfer Service), which handles background downloads.

-This is for advanced users who want to manage updates for all users on the PC.
+This method is for users comfortable with advanced settings and who need to manage updates for everyone on the PC.

 1. Press Windows Key + R, type gpedit.msc, and press Enter.